devitocodes/devito/README.md

 * Generation of parallel code (CPU, GPU, multi-node via MPI);
 * Performance tuning;
 * Benchmarking Devito;
-* Any other aspect concerning the application performance;
+* Any other aspect concerning application performance;

 then you should take a look at this [README](https://github.com/devitocodes/devito/blob/master/benchmarks/user).